Keep your blood pressure in check

 What can I do to control my blood pressure?

 High blood pressure can be caused by many factors.
-You can't control some factors, such as age, ethnicity and gender.
+You can't control some risk factors, such as age, ethnicity and gender.
 Other factors, such as diet, exercise and smoking can be addressed through lifestyle changes to reduce your risk for high blood pressure.

 Here is what you can do: